All the following information is provided to the best of our knowledge.

 This aid shall benefit those students who are demonstrably in a pandemic-related emergency, who need immediate help and who can claim no other support.
 This applies equally to German and international students.

-Students enrolled at a public-funded or government-recognised higher education institution in Germany are entitled to submit an application.
+Students enrolled at a public-funded or government-recognised higher education institution in Germany are entitled to submit an application, provided they are not on leave and that Germany is their main place of residence.

 The interim financial aid complements the initiatives that the Federal Government has previously launched to assist students in the current exceptional situation brought about by the corona pandemic.
 BAföG or the KfW Student Loan can provide more long-term support.

-During the month in which you apply for this interim financial aid, you must not reckon with any other pandemic-related support for your living expenses, for example via emergency funds, foundations or sponsoring associations, or through previously filed applications.
+During the month in which you apply for this interim financial aid, you must not reckon with any other pandemic-related support for your living expenses, for example via emergency funds, foundations or sponsoring associations.

 3. What do I receive, how much do I receive?